sciZer0/newdiscoveries/c/README.md

 --

 ## 2.3.
-Target Works & Non-Target Works
+Target Works and Non-Target Works

 Importantly, there are Target Works and Non-Target Works.